MorimaruKida/MorimaruKida.github.io/facilities.md

 Large-scale Soxhlet extractor for DAX-8 purification (from old days)            | Large-scale water filtration system :-------------------------:|:-------------------------:
 ![DAX-8](/assets/img/DSCF9969.jpg)  |  ![filtration](/assets/img/DSCF9976.jpg)

+And a complete set of soil sampling tools.

 ***
 ## Access in the campus